mattvenn/earth-to-mars/docs/missions.md

 * After the loop, divide the total by your number (10 in this case).

 The more samples you take, the more accurate the measurement.

+How many samples do you think you should take for temperature, humidity and hydrogen?
+Why?

 ## 7 - Multi sample